(Disclosure: Some of the links below may be affiliate links)

 Your real estate assets are part of your net worth.
 But they may not help you reach FI.
 And there may be several kinds of real estate assets in your net worth.

 The most probable asset in your real estate assets is your own home.
 There is something really important about your own home!
 You need it.
 I do not think your own house should be part of your FI net worth.
-If you sell it, you need to buy a new one or rent another one.
+If you sell it, you must buy a new one or rent another one.

-In that case, you should once again not take their value into account for your FI net worth.
-If you sell them, you will have more expenses to cover since your income will not cover them.
-Even if you own a two million home and live inside, this will not directly make you financially independent.
-You may be independent once you sell it though!
+In that case, you should again not consider their value for your FI net worth.
+If you sell them, you will have more expenses since your income will not cover them.
+Even if you own a two million home and live inside, this will not make you financially independent.
+You may be independent once you sell it, though!